rkunnamp/malinajs/readme.md

 ---

 2 way binding of variables between a parent and child component is ensured by the way of creation of 2 watcher objects in the child.
-One watcher object watches for the changes to the incoming props, and the other watches for changes to the exported props.
+One watcher object watches for the changes to the incoming props, and the other watches for changes to the exported props.\

-In the malinajs code propFn is the name of the function that returns the incoming properties. current_componen.$push is the name of the function that sets the child variables using the incoming properties returned by propFn
+In the malinajs code propFn is the name of the function that returns the incoming properties.\
+current_componen.$push is the name of the function that sets the child variables using the incoming properties returned by propFn

-current_component.$exportedProps is the name of the function that returns the exported properties setter is the name of the function that sets the parent variables using the exported properties
+current_component.$exportedProps is the name of the function that returns the exported properties.\
+setter is the name of the function that sets the parent variables using the exported properties.

 A propFn looks like
 ```js